K4ktus123/kDS3231/README.md

 clearOSF - clears OSF bit in status register.

 setA1mode - sets alarm 1 mode.
 Possible values are:
-0 - when day, minutes, hours and seconds match.
-Day interpreted as day of month.
-1 - when day, minutes, hours and seconds match.
-Day interpreted as day of week.
-8 - when minutes, hours and seconds match.
-12 - when when minutes and seconds match.
-14 - when seconds match
+D - when date, minutes, hours and seconds match. d - when day, minutes, hours and seconds match. h - when minutes, hours and seconds match. m - when when minutes and seconds match. s - when seconds match
-15 - every second
+S - every second

 setA1seconds - sets seconds for alarm 1.
 Takes 8-bit int value.